 - The Stereochemistry of Partial Reduction Has Important Consequences In Synthesis

 - (Advanced) References and Further Reading

-The reduction of alkenes by hydrogen in the presence of a metal catalyst (“catalytic hydrogenation”) is a time-honoured reaction recognized by Sabatier’s receipt of the Nobel Prize for Chemistry in 1904.
+The reduction of alkenes by hydrogen in the presence of a metal catalyst such as palladium on carbon (See post: Pd/C for Catalytic Hydrogenation) is a time-honoured reaction recognized by Sabatier’s receipt of the Nobel Prize for Chemistry in 1904.
 Incidentally, the products of this reaction are a part of our daily lives – modern margarine is produced from hydrogenation of vegetable oils for example [Trans-fats are an unfortunate byproduct of catalytic hydrogenation].

-As it turns out, because the second π bond of alkynes is not quite as strong as the first [approx 46 kcal/mol vs 68 kcal/mol], conditions have been found that allow for the partial reduction of alkynes.
+As it turns out, however because the second π bond of alkynes is not quite as strong as the first [approx 46 kcal/mol vs 68 kcal/mol], two important sets of conditions have been found that allow for the partial reduction of alkynes:

 The first, catalytic hydrogenation, operates on the same principle as described above: treatment of the alkyne with hydrogen gas and a metal catalyst.
 The trick, however, is to modify the behavior of the catalyst such that it is powerful enough to reduce the first π bond but not reactive enough to affect the second.
 In other words, “poisoning” its reactivity.
 In practice, this is done by combining palladium on carbon with lead carbonate (PbCO3) and quinoline (an aromatic amine).
 The resulting mixture, known as “Lindlar’s catalyst” after its inventor, is effective for the partial reduction of alkynes.